-Our audio First Communion catechism uses the Baltimore Catechism to teach the answers and prayers needed in preparing to receive the Holy Eucharist.
-See the complete text below.
+Our audio First Communion catechism uses the Baltimore Catechism questions to teach the Communion answers and prayers needed to prepare to receive the Holy Eucharist.
+See features and the complete text below.

 Listen to an audio First Communion sample here:

 Did you ever wish you could have help teaching your children or students to memorize them?
 Memorizing the First Communion catechism questions, answers, and prayers is easier with our CDs, Downloads, or Copybooks.

 The text on this page covers the entire text of St. Anne's Helper First Communion Audio and Copybook downloads (you can learn them for free right here).
 This printable text PDF is available on the audio CD.

 The Baltimore Catechism is republished in many forms and many places so it is nice to be able to compare versions.

 If this version matches the booklet you are using, the audio and copybooks can be a giant help with the memory work.
 Once you have taught your children to pronounce the longer words, they can review them on their own.